elonadam/E2EE-Project/E2EEncryption Fat.md

          }
      client_keys = generate_rsa_keypair()
      ```

-2. **Public Key Transmission**:

-   - The client sends its public key to the server over a **secure channel** (e.g., HTTPS).
-   - The server stores the public key securely.

-3. **Key Storage**:

-- **Client-Side**:

   - **Client RSA Private Key**:
-    - Stored in a **secure enclave or keychain** (e.g., Android Keystore, iOS Keychain).
-    - If hardware-backed storage isn’t available, it is encrypted with AES-256 using a strong user-derived password.
+    - It is encrypted with AES-256 using a strong user-derived password.
     - **Code Example for Secure Storage**:
       ```python
       from cryptography.hazmat.primitives.kdf.pbkdf2 import PBKDF2HMAC